 This datapoint indicates the percent of long-term patients who are suffering from new or worsened pressure ulcers .
 We bake this statistic into both nursing and long-term care grades.

 Minimizes Serious Falls

-This tells you the percentage of patients that suffered from a major fall.
-Falls leading to severe injury are considered by many experts to be an indicator of the quality of nursing care at a nursing home.
-Major falls resulting in injury are often the result of poor nursing care.
+This indicates the percentage of patients who have had a major fall.
+Falls resulting in severe injury are considered to be an indicator of the quality of nursing care .
+Major falls are routinely caused by lower quality nursing care.